mkilincaslan/profanity-detection/README.md

 # Profanity Detection
 Artificial Intelligence profanity detection service with [brain.js](https://github.com/BrainJS/brain.js).

-## Need The Profanity Data File
+## Need The Data File
-First need the profanity data file containing the structure below in the **root** folder with `profanity.json` name.
+First need the profanity and non-profanity data file containing the structure below in the **root** folder with `data.json` name.
 > The content will be yours!
 >
 > Use the right data!!!